esikm/Pillow/docs/installation.rst

 ^^^^^^^^^^^^^^^^^

-The Xcode command line tools are required to compile portions of Pillow.
+The Xcode command line tools are required to compile portions of Pillow2.
 The tools are installed by running ``xcode-select --install`` from the command line.
 The command line tools are required even if you have the full Xcode package installed.
 It may be necessary to run ``sudo xcodebuild -license`` to accept the license prior to using the